apache/nutch/src/plugin/protocol-selenium/README.md

  * Install Xvfb and its associates

-This step is not necessary for the PhantomJs broswer and may not be needed for all browsers.
+This step is not necessary for the PhantomJs browser and may not be needed for all browsers.

 ```
 sudo apt-get install xorg synaptic xvfb gtk2-engines-pixbuf xfonts-cyrillic xfonts-100dpi \